andrew/ultimate-awesome/README.md

 - [awesome-wwdc](https://github.com/maximveksler/awesome-wwdc) - A curated awesome WWDC resource list for conference attendees.
 - [awesome-rocketpool](https://github.com/o4b-eth/awesome-rocketpool) - 🚀 A curated list of awesome Rocketpool resources.
 - [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.
+- [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Awesome resources for failure diagnosis research.
 - [awesome-remote-mcp-servers](https://github.com/sylviangth/awesome-remote-mcp-servers) - A curated list of Hosted & Managed Model Context Protocol (MCP) Servers accessible via a simple URL endpoint.
 - [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
 This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.
 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
+- [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
+With repository stars⭐ and forks🍴.
+- [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.
 - [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
 - [awesome-graphics-cn](https://github.com/indevn/awesome-graphics-cn) - 一些优秀的图形学相关资料的索引，侧重于中文社区中的资源.